bcc-code/directus-schema-sync/README.md

 View the comments in the `config.js` file for more information.

 ### Exporting users with passwords
 This does not work out of the box due to Directus masking the exported password.
-In order to export the hashed value you can add the following to your config for `directus_users`
+In order to export the hashed value you can add the following to the `schema-sync/directus_config.js` file within the `directus_users` object.

 ```js
 onExport: async (item, itemsSrv) => {